Takanoshō Nobuaki: Career

 Takanoshō came through with a winning record in his jūryō debut in November 2017, and in July 2018 scored 13 wins against two losses from jūryō 4, although he lost a playoff for the championship to Takanoiwa.
 He was the first wrestler to win 13 bouts in jūryō and not take the championship since Ichinojō in July 2014.
 Nevertheless, he was promoted to the top makuuchi division for the following September 2018 tournament.
 He told a press conference that previously makuuchi was just a world seen on TV, and he was glad to see his name in the top part of the banzuke.
 His stablemaster said he hoped that Takanoshō would eventually reach san'yaku.
 In his makuuchi debut he was aiming for double-digit wins and the Fighting Spirit special prize, but this became impossible after his sixth loss on Day 13, and he ended the tournament with an 8–7 record.
 (This became the first tournament since special prizes were introduced in 1947 that none were awarded at all.)
 He produced a disappointing 4–11 record in November 2018 and was demoted back to jūryō.
 In January 2019 he suffered a right anterior cruciate ligament injury and he pulled out on Day 3, only to attempt a comeback on Day 9.
 However, he ended up withdrawing again on Day 11.
 He fell to jūryō 13 in March but returned from injury with an 11–4 record.
-He won promotion back to the top division after the September 2019 tournament, and produced his best makuuchi score to date of 10–5 in November.
+He won promotion back to the top division after the September 2019 tournament, and produced an excellent 10–5 record in November.
 This saw him promoted to a career-high rank of maegashira 9 for the January 2020 tournament.
 In March he produced his best score in the top division to date, finishing joint runner-up with Kakuryū on 12–3.
 He was awarded his first special prize, for Fighting Spirit.
 In the November 2020 tournament he made his san'yaku debut at sekiwake, and came through with a winning record of 8–7.
 In December he revealed that he was again having problems with the anterior cruciate ligament injury in his right knee, for which surgery was recommended, but he planned to resume training instead.
 He maintained his sekiwake rank with winning records in January and March 2021, but a 5–10 record in May saw him fall back to the maegashira ranks.
 In November 2021 he earned a share of the Fighting Spirit prize by defeating Abi on Day 15 to finish with an 11–4 record.
 This saw at sekiwake rank for the fifth time for the January 2022 tournament, although a 7–8 record meant he fell to komusubi in March, his first time at that rank.